lsymds/Filesystem/README.md

 ## 🗿 Licensing

-Baseline.Filesystem is licensed under the permissive MIT license.
+LSymds.Filesystem is licensed under the permissive MIT license.
 More information is available within this repository's LICENSE file located [HERE](LICENSE).